boada/data-science-interviews/answered.md

 **How large should be N for our bag of words when using N-grams? ‍⭐️**

 Probably no bigger than 3 or 4 at the absolute maximum.
-Few quartets of words occur so commonly together that it makes sense to treat them this way--namely, more or less as a single word.
+Very few quartets of words occur so commonly together that it makes sense to treat them this way--namely, more or less as a single word.
 N is called the range of an N-gram.

 <br/>